bashrc2/epicyon/manual/manual.md

 Once you are following someone then selecting their profile picture and then the *unfollow* button will remove the follow.
 # Creating posts
+To make a new post from the main timeline screen select the *new post* icon at the top right of the centre column.
 ## Post scopes
+Posts can have different scopes which provide some amount of privacy, or particular functions.
+To change the scope select the current one and a dropdown list will appear.
+### Public
+Is visible to anyone in the fediverse.
+May also be visible outside of the fediverse to anyone with an appropriate link.
+### Blog
+Used to create a blog post.
+Blog posts are typically longer than other types of post, and are also publicly visible to anyone on the web.
+### Unlisted
+Similar to a public post, but will not appear as a recent post within your profile.
+Unlisted posts can add a little more privacy to a conversation in that it will not be immediately obvious to casual observers.
+Often in practice this is all that's needed to avoid trolls or unwanted attention.
+### Followers
+A *followers only* post will only be visible to people who are following you.
+They will not be visible to people who are not your followers, or to other observers on the web.

+A subtlety of this type of post is that people have different followers, so if you send to your followers and they send a reply to their followers then your post or references to it may end up with people who are not your followers.
+### DM
+Direct messages are only send to specific people, designated by their fediverse handles (@name@domain).
+### Reminder
+A reminder is a direct message to yourself at some time in the future.
+It will appear on your calendar.
+### Report
+A report is a type of post which is sent to moderators on your instance, to alert them about some problem.
+It is not sent to any other instance.
+### Shares
+A *shared item* post describes a physical object or service which may be shared by people on your instance.
+Shared items may also be visible to people on specific named instances if that has been set up by the administrator.
+### Wanted
+A *wanted item* is a physical object or service which you want.
+These posts will be visible to other people on your instance and also to people on specific named instances if that has been set up by the administrator.
 ## Attachments
 ## Events
 ## Maps